Anglo-Saxon runes

-Anglo-Saxon runes or Anglo-Frisian runes are runes that were used by the Anglo-Saxons and Medieval Frisians (collectively called Anglo-Frisians) as an alphabet in their native writing system, recording both Old English and Old Frisian (ᚱᚢᚾᚪ).
-Today, the characters are known collectively as the futhorc (ᚠᚢᚦᚩᚱᚳ) from the first six runes and their sound values.
+Anglo-Saxon runes or Anglo-Frisian runes are runes that were used by the Anglo-Saxons and Medieval Frisians (collectively called Anglo-Frisians) as an alphabet in their native writing system, recording both Old English and Pre–Old Frisian (ᚱᚢᚾᚪ).
+Today, the characters are known collectively as the Futhorc (/ˈfuːθɔːrk/ FOO-thork) from the first six runes and their sound values (ᚠᚢᚦᚩᚱᚳ).
 The futhorc was a development from the older co-Germanic 24-character runic alphabet, known today as Elder Futhark, expanding to 28 characters in its older form and up to 34 characters in its younger form.
 In contemporary Scandinavia, the Elder Futhark developed into a shorter 16-character alphabet, today simply called Younger Futhark.

 Use of the Anglo-Frisian runes is likely to have started in the 5th century onward and they continued to see use into the High Middle Ages.
 By the 8th century, they were eventually overtaken by the Old English Latin alphabet introduced to Anglo-Saxon England by missionaries at the end of the 6th century.
 Futhorc runes were no longer in common use by the 11th century, but MS Oxford St John's College 17 indicates that fairly accurate understanding of them persisted into at least the 12th century.

 History

-The left half of the front panel of the 7th century Franks Casket, depicting the Germanic legend of Weyland Smith and containing a riddle in Anglo-Saxon runes.
+The left half of the front panel of the 8th century Franks Casket, depicting the Germanic legend of Weyland Smith and containing a riddle in Anglo-Saxon runes.

 The Anglo-Frisian runic row was a 28-type further development of the 24-type Elder Futhark (type = number of runes), introducing more runes and reworking some existing runes to fit the period language.
 Starting from around the 5th century, it was used in Britain and Frisia as part of the diffuse Anglo-Frisian cultured sphere.
 Around the 8th century, runic writing disappears from Frisia, but use continues in Britain.

 In the 9th century, the now Anglo-Saxon runic row, was further developed and more runes were introduced, eventually becoming a 33-type runic row with some further unstandardized examples of runes existing.
 In its late stage, it was largely analogous to the Latin script, and disappeared in its favour during the High Middle Ages.

 Usage and commonality is unclear.
 From at least five centuries of use, fewer than 200 artifacts bearing futhorc inscriptions have survived.

 Origin

 The origin of the Anglo-Frisian runic row is unknown.
-There are various theories to its creation.
-It could have been created in either Frisia or Britain and then exported to the other, alternatively something completely different.
 One theory proposes that it was developed in Frisia and from there later spread to Britain.
 Another holds that runes were first introduced to Britain from the mainland where they were then modified and exported to Frisia.
 Both theories have their inherent weaknesses, and a definitive answer may come from further archaeological evidence.